Palace of Serbia: Palace of the Federal Executive Council

-The Palace was initially conceived as the part of the public ensemble of public buildings, but such programme was reduced by the adoption of the General Urban Plan of the City of Belgrade in 1950, according to which the Palace, along with the hotel “Yugoslavia”, remained secluded on the right bank of the Danube.
-Other projected objects next to it included the Museum of the Revolution, in the section between the building and the modern Ušće Tower, and the building of the Radio Television Belgrade, in the section to the modern Bulevar umetnosti.
-The idea was scrapped but in 2017 it was announced the foundations of the proposed museum, constructed in 1978, will be used for the future building of the Belgrade Philharmonic Orchestra.
-The construction progressed until Potočnjak's death in 1952.
-The project was taken over by Mihailo Janković who designed the interior of the structure and oversaw its construction from the resumed works in 1955 until completion in 1959.
-It was built by the "Rad" construction company.
+The Palace was initially conceived as the part of the public ensemble of public buildings, but such programme was reduced by the adoption of the General Urban Plan of the City of Belgrade in 1950, according to which the Palace, along with the Hotel Yugoslavia, remained secluded on the right bank of the Danube.
+Other planned objects next to it included the Museum of the Revolution, in the section between the building, the modern Central Committee of the League of Communists of Yugoslavia, and the planned building of the Radio Television Belgrade.

+Construction began in 1948 but was halted only a year later.
+By that time, only the "skeletons" of the side wings and part of the central annex were finished.
+The project was taken over by Mihailo Janković who designed the interior of the structure and oversaw its construction when the construction works resumed works in 1955 until completion in 1959.
+The original plans were designed according to the Socialist realism aesthetics, as Yugoslavia at that time was an ally of the Soviet Union.
+However, after the Tito–Stalin split in 1948, many things in the state changed, so the new project by Janković was Modernistic instead.

-With the decision to continue the construction, finishing the project was entrusted to the Belgrade architect Mihailo Janković, and to the architectural design office “Stadion”, under which supervision the building was realized in the period from 1955 to 1961.
-On that covered and sandy soil, the building was constructed by the Youth work brigades from all around Yugoslavia.
-Janković significantly changed the original design by adding some new elements and not leaving much of the original project, except for the overal H shape.
+The building was constructed by the Youth Work Brigades from all around Yugoslavia.
+Janković significantly changed the original design by adding some new elements and not leaving much of the original project, except for the overall H shape.
 The central annex on the river side was demolished and instead of one main entrance, two were projected, with the ceremonial one being the one in the modern Bulevar Mihajla Pupina.
 The design by an architect Janković and his team also brought in significant changes in interior organization.
 He kept the urban disposition, basic measures and mutual relations of certain tracts from the original design, whereas the main changes concerned the interior spatial organization.
 According to the altered design, the central part with the Banquet Hall, all the annexes around the building as well as the façade were constructed.
 By shifting the main entrance to the southern side, the entire building got accentuated orientation towards the future settlement.
 Along with the representative hall placed on the first floor of the newly designed annex, a number of extra lounges, conference halls, twenty-eight cabinets for the members of the Federal Executive Council, about sixty offices for the administration, as well as the following space for garaging vehicles were anticipated by the new programme of the interior design.

-The original plans were designed according to the Socialist realism aesthetics, as Yugoslavia at that time was an ally of the Soviet Union.
-However, after the Tito–Stalin split in 1948, many things in the state changed, so the new project by Janković was Modernistic instead.